DeNetPRO/storage-protocol/docs/index.md

 ```

 Max blocks after proof needs to use newest proof as it possible

-        @dev see more, in StringNumbersConstant
+        see more, in StringNumbersConstant

 ### debug_mode

 ```solidity
 bool debug_mode
 ```

+_Debug mode using only for test's.
+        Check it parametr before any deposits!

+        What is using for, when it true:
+            - Disabling verification of User Signature_

 ### min_storage_require